UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 _Inaccessible: Poor_

 Airbnb declined to provide access to their internal data for this paper, and as such the researchers were limited to examining only price data on hosts' listings.
 As a result, the researchers were not able to analyze demand.
 (Edelman and Luca, "About Airbnb") While this helps to ensure high amounts of completeness in the data (see "Big"), it risks placing researchers in a position of designing studies to fit available data, rather than finding data to answer their own questions.
 In other words, the researchers jettisoned their original research question in favor of a more convenient line of inquiry.
-Thus we can say this study poorly mitigatated inaccessibility risks.
+Thus we can say this study poorly mitigated inaccessibility risks.

 _Non-representative: Moderate_

 This study uses cross-sectional data from one day in one city, as has already been noted.
 This means, effectively that the data can only be said to represent users of Airbnb at that particular time and in that particular place.
 Given that the number of Airbnb listings has grown rapidly (over 2,000,000 by November 2015 according to Edelman et al. 2017), the dataset has a strong temporal as well as geographic bias.
-This research design choice means the individual hosts in the dataset are likely poorly representative of black and non-black individuals in the wider vacation accomodation economy.
-However, given that the researchers explicity limit their scope to the digital economy, with a case study of vacation accomodation rentals, they anticipate some of these limitations.
-Thus, we can conclude the research design moderately mitigates issues of non-represenativeness.
+This research design choice means the individual hosts in the dataset are likely poorly representative of black and non-black individuals in the wider vacation accommodation economy.
+However, given that the researchers explicitly limit their scope to the digital economy, with a case study of vacation accommodation rentals, they anticipate some of these limitations.
+Thus, we can conclude the research design moderately mitigates issues of non-representativeness.

 _Drifting: Non-issue_